remizmohammed/Sevendyne/README.md

 # Sevendyne Web App

-We are dveeloping an online app for connecting consultants of various sectors like IT, Electricals, Finance etc.
+We are developing an online app for connecting consultants of various sectors like IT, Electricals, Finance etc.

 Website: www.sevendyne.com